-Dogs are only allowed to be off of a leash at a designated honden losloopterreinen.
-Dog owners who do not pick up after their dog can be fined
+Dogs are only allowed to be off of a leash at a desginated honden loosloopterreinen.
+Dog owners who do not pick up after their dog can be fined.

 Dog owners must pay a dog tax.
 The amount of tax depends on which city you live and how many dogs you have.

-Food for animals can be bought at dierenwinkels (pet stores), which also sell treats, games, toys, beds, and other things for pets.
-Pet food and treats can also be found at lost supermarkets.
+Food for animals can be bought at dierenwinkels (pet stores), which also sell treats, games, toys, beds, and other items for pets.
+Pet food and treats can also be found at supermarkets.

 Finding a pet